 Full disclosure - I want to encourage more people to give up eating meat, because:

-I want to help protect the environment
+I want to help protect the environment for future generations

 I really care about improving the health and wellbeing of the public